ANCSLEEP BLOG

 The transition to summer in AK can lead to insomnia symptoms

-The transition from summer to winter can be particularly hard for several reasons: lots of potential for change in habits, activities, and socializing.
-Also, your circadian rhythm cycle may have adjusted to the environment (darkness) and is now required to respond to different cues.
+The transition from summer to winter can be challenging for several reasons.
+There is a lot of potential for change in habits, activities, and socializing.
+Moreover, your circadian rhythm may have adjusted to the environment (darkness) and is now required to respond to different cues.

 Some ways to help adjust are: